ppprs/the_rules/rules.md

 ## 3 | Safety Eqiupment
 You are not allowed to race on the track without the following equipment.
 Seriously, we aren’t screwing around with this.
 These vehicles may be tiny, but they can be very fast.
 When you get to the track, you are required to present your equipment:

+### 3.1 | Helmets
-A DOT approved motorcycle/racing helmet.
-It is severely recommended to use full face but open face helmets are okay.
-NOTE: if you drive with open face, DOT goggles are mandatory.If the goggles do nothing, you can’t race.
+A DOT approved motorcycle/racing helmet is required for all drivers.
+Your drivers can share helmets, but every driver on the track MUST have this helmet.
+It is severely recommended to use full face but open face helmets are permitted.
+NOTE: if you drive with open face, DOT goggles are mandatory.
+If the goggles do nothing, you can’t race.
 NO Half Helmets.
 No Bicycle helmets.
 No damage on helmets.
 If you have a serious spill in your helmet you are required to replace it.

+### 3.2 | Driver Attire
-Long Pants and Long shirts.
-I don’t care how hot it is.
-Even at 20mph road rash is awful.
-Knee pads or elbow pads are also required.
-This depends on your sitting stance and exposure.
-Mechanix gloves.
-Required by everyone that are on track.
+Long pants and long shirts are required.
+I don’t care how hot it is, we supply plenty of water to the teams.
+Even at 20mph road rash can be pretty nasty.
+Knee pads or elbow pads are also required but it depends on your sitting stance and exposure.
+Mechanix gloves are required for everyone that is on track.
+We should get a case of them to hand out to people.
+If teams could pitch in, that would be nice.
 Except Jim Burke.
 He gets to do what he wants.
-Need to egress your car quickly.

-Brake test mandatory.
-We need to come up with a standard brake test. #1 Distance ratio.
-Which can be re done at any time.
-2 Brake test race. #3 Speed to stopping distance. #4 Qualifying is hot lap plus lap with full stop. - Preferred method

-### 3.1 | Helmets
-### 3.2 | Driver Attire
 ### 3.3 | Brake Test
+Qualifying this year will include a mandatory brake test.
+You can read about this further in the events section but we'll give you a heads up now.
+Qualifying will be a total of 3 laps: 1 flying lap, 1 full speed lap, and a brake lap where open crossing the finish line the car must stop within 15 ft.
+If you exceed the 15 ft line, your qualifying lap will not count.
+If your brakes fail, you will not be permitted on the track until you can successfully complete the brake test.
+At any point of time during the race weekend the judges reserve the right to readminister a brake test to any team, regardless of prior brake test passing.

-### 3.4 | Track Marshal Safety
+### 3.4 | On-Track Safety
+Yellow flags are important.
+As a driver you should be familiar with the significance of the color yellow with slowing down.
+A large truck horn will sound off along with a yellow flag to signify a caution.
+When a caution comes out all cars are to remain in the same position as one another.
+No passing is allowed unless notified to do so by a track marshal.
+Do not accelerate or drive near track marshalls.
+Keep your eyes peeled for track marshals attempting to clear the track of obstructions.
+When the horn sounds TWICE regular lap speeds will continue.
+This will be signified by a green flag.
+I could not possibly explain this to you easier, yet somehow somebody every year manages to screw this up.
+Most of you own cars, right?
+Even if you don't, you could always find a basic traffic tutorial on every other epsisode of Seasame Street.

+### 3.5 | Vehicle Egress
+In the event of an accident, you must be able to leave your vehicle completely in 3 seconds or less.
+This is to prevent any issues that may arise from potential fires or overheating components.
+DO NOT build a car that is difficult to get out of.
+It is permitted for the entrance of a car to be a hastle, as all of us are getting too old for this crap.

 ## 4 | Excluded Team Budget Items